What Is an Intensifier? (with Examples)

 - The pressure is dropping terribly quickly.

-To strengthen the intensifying effect, writers (especially in informal writing) often double up their intensifiers.
-For example:
+To overcome the diminishing effect of intensifiers, some writers (especially in informal writing) double up their intensifiers.

 - She tried very very hard.